Read This First

 The recurring pressure is false certainty: treating a feeling of obviousness, a social consensus, or a useful assumption as if it had already earned the status of knowledge.

-The anchors here are Examples of Inductive Reasoning, Inductive Reasoning in a Card Game, and GEMINI.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
+Keep Examples of Inductive Reasoning, Inductive Reasoning in a Card Game, and GEMINI in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.

 Read this page as part of the wider Epistemology branch: the prompts point inward to the topic, but they also point outward to neighboring questions that keep the topic honest.